 The role of municipal authorities

 The C40 has extensively documented how city action can help reduce greenhouse gas emissions.
 Many of the C40 cities have published their own plans.

 The graph below illustrates the ambitions of the cities united in C40.

 The contribution of city actions to the reduction of the most important sources of greenhouse gases is discussed below, with emphasis on the role of municipal authorities.
 The perspective of the humane city will also appear here, because it is not inconceivable that policies in favor of reducing greenhouse gas emissions will widen the gap between the poor and the rich.
-For example, 78.9% of grants for electric cars in the US went to people who earned more than $100,000.
+For example, 78.9% of grants for electric cars in the US went to people with an annual income of over $100,000.

 The reduction of the greenhouse effect is usually related to the replacement of carbonaceous fuels by renewable sources of energy.
 The Drawdown report refers to a large number of additional options.
 Below, you will find a number of sources that reduce emission by more than 10 gigaton CO2 equivalents.
 Between parentheses, I refer to the ranking of each measure (between 1 – 100) and the estimated reduction of CO2-emission:

 - Wind on land (2; 89,60)

 - Wind on sea (22; 14,09)